-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing body's complaints committee, which will be formed of the first three, impartial, governors available.
+If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three people who were not directly involved in the matters detailed in the complaint with one panel member who is independent of the management and running of the school.
 This is the final stage of the complaints procedure.

-A request to escalate to Stage 2 must be made to the Clerk, via the school office, within 14 school days of receipt of the Stage 1 response.
+A request to escalate to Stage 3 must be made in writing to the Governance Professional, via the school office or email, within 10 school days of receipt of the Stage 2 response.

-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 14 school days.
+The Governance Professional will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 10 school days.